 Prayer shawls are given for many occasions such as illness, births, weddings, graduations, deaths, other sorrows and celebrations.
 The Prayer Shawl Ministry has branched out to include colorful prayer squares for children and babies seeing doctors and pocket prayer squares small enough to carry in a pocket or purse.
 Many people outside our church family have received blessings, even as far away as Africa.

-We are celebrating our 10th year of ministry and to the best of our record keeping have given our 323 shawls, ckets, and squares.
-Over the years we have also crocheted sleeping mats and winter caps for Santa Elena Mission in Mexico, winter hats and scarves for the Navajo Nation, winter hats for the homeless in Socorro, and hot pads for a pie fundraiser for the homeless.
+We have celebrated our 10th year of ministry and have given ourt more than 350 shawls, pockets, and squares.
+Over the years we have also crocheted sleeping mats and winter caps for the Santa Elena Mission in Mexico, winter hats and scarves for the Navajo Nation, winter hats for the homeless in Socorro, and hot pads for a pie fundraiser for the homeless.

 We celebrate this ministry in honor of Mary Lou Thompson, its founder.
 We also note that the beautiful labels which are sewn onto the shawls were designed, made and donated to us by Gary Stendel.
 A special thanks goes to him for his dedication to our ministry.